Dodgers rally for 4 in 9th off Díaz to defeat Mets 9-8

 ENDURANCE MAN

 It was the fifth time in Syndergaard’s career he threw 115 or more pitches.
 His career high is 118 against Colorado in 2015.
-Syndergaard has thrown at least 100 pitches in eight starts this season, tied for second in the NL.
-Washington’s Max Scherzer has 10 such games.
+Syndergaard has thrown at least 100 pitches in eight starts this season, tied for second in the NL behind Washington ace Max Scherzer (10).

 WEB GEM